therward/KEELE---CSC-40048-Group-17/README.md

 This has been created by Thomas Herward (20014189) and Chelsea Day (18008452) for Keele University

-The dataset that we have based our project on is available at Kaggle (click Kaggle to view)
+The dataset that we have based our project on is available at Kaggle: https://kaggle.com/datasets/meirnizri/covid19-dataset

 ## Index